Body found in Mahanoy Township identified

 Startzel had been reported missing shortly after the day he was last seen and has been the subject of a search by family members and friends.

-Mahanoy Township Police Chief Brandon Alexander said he received a report about a body found and subsequently turned the case over to state troopers.
+Mahanoy Township Police Chief Brandon Alexander said he received a report about a body found and subsequently turned the case over to state police.

 Alexander said the body was discovered by a person who was hiking in the area.